aminography/WorldCitiesApp/README.md

 layers of architecture.

 ###  Dependency Injection
-In order to establish `IoC` in design of architecture, `dagger` is used in this project.
+In order to establish `IoC` in architecture design of the project, `dagger2` is used.
 There are 3 `dagger` components in the codebase.

 ![](/static/dagger.png)